3 High-Level Panels To Help Govt Sell Enemy Properties

-Earlier in March, the Centre had allowed state governments to put to public use some 'enemy' properties as it tries to sell over 9,400 such properties, worth over Rs 1 lakh crore, and Rs 3,000 crore worth of enemy shares.
-The guidelines for disposal of the Enemy Property Order, 2018, has been amended to facilitate "usages of enemy property by the state government exclusively for public use".
+The government is in the process of setting up three high-level panels to dispose of more than 9,400 enemy properties lying in its possession.
+In March 2019, the Centre had allowed state governments to put to public use some enemy properties as it tried to sell such properties, worth over Rs 1 lakh crore, and Rs 3,000 crore worth of enemy shares.
+The guidelines for disposal of the Enemy Property Order, 2018, has been amended to facilitate 'usages of enemy property by the state government exclusively for public use'.

 Heirs of those who departed from India after the wars of 1962 (with China), 1965 and 1971 (both with Pakistan) cannot claim ownership over enemy properties after Indian Parliament amended a 1968 law, governing enemy properties in the country.